gpilab/gpilab.github.io/content/posts/2016-09-27-GPI-on-Windows.md

 > develop our MR methods on Windows and therefore have limited experience
 > with this.
 Fortunately, the nice folks at Philips who develop in GPI have
 > taken it upon themselves to forge a path.
 These instructions represent a
-> first step onto the Windows platform, so we are interested in getting your
+> first step onto the Windows platform, so we are interested in getting
 > feedback about your experience with this.
 Let us know at gpi@gpilab.com.
 >
 > -- Nick Zwart